 My religion:

-I need to do what is in my own real interest.
+3. I need to do what is in my own enlightened self interest.

 Those three principles are the religion in its entirety.
 Everything else